Kiyoko-OwO/Simple-Slackr/README.md

 Oct 2019 - Nov 2019

-Created a backend python server for a simple Slackr and implement many basic functions, such as send message, upload photo and so on.
+Created a backend python server for a simple Slackr and implemented many basic functions like login, logout, register, create/list/remove/leave channel, send/edit/delete/pin/read/react message, upload photo, edit profile and so on.

 Backend and test code in the server folder.